 Set up TeamSpeak 3 server

-Complete guide how to setup a TeamSpeak 3 Server as service on Linux server.
+Complete guide for installing TeamSpeak 3 as a service on a Linux server.

 Move the packages to the server and unzip it.